 - Breakfast Meat Options - Swap out the diced ham for gluten free breakfast sausage.

-- Veg Options - Not a fan of broccoli?
+- Vegetable Options - Not a fan of broccoli?
 Swap it out for diced red pepper.

-Vegetarian Quiche: Remove the diced ham.
-Add in additional vegetables to fill up the pie plate.
-Use rinsed canned mushrooms, diced bell peppers, or baby spinach.
+Vegetarian Quiche: Remove the ham.
+Add extra vegetables like rinsed canned mushrooms, diced bell peppers, or baby spinach.

 Meat Lovers Quiche: Use diced ham, breakfast sausage, and bacon slices.
 Making this a trio of breakfast meats in quiche.

-Dairy Free Quiche: Enjoy a dairy-free option with a few ingredient swaps.
-Use unsweetened almond milk as a non-dairy milk option.
-Either leave out the cheese entirely or use a dairy free cheese option.
+Dairy Free Quiche: Use unsweetened almond milk and either omit the cheese or use a dairy free option.

-Traditional Quiche: If you want to make a low FODMAP quiche with a pastry pie crust instead of potatoes, make a batch of low FODMAP pie crust.
+Traditional Quiche: To make a low FODMAP quiche with a pastry crust instead of potatoes, make a batch of low FODMAP pie crust.
 Use the extra pie crust, the recipe makes two, as a topping for low FODMAP chicken pot pie!

 Storing And Reheating